davestewart/vue-class-store/README.md

     setInterval(() => this.value++, 1000);
   }

+  // You can't call $emit/$watch/etc. in your constructor, since your
+  // object isn't a fully-fledged Vue object yet, so the 'created'
+  // lifecycle hook is exposed for that purpose.
+Properties added here
+  // will not be reactive.
+  created() {
+    this.$watch('name', () => { console.log('the name changed') })
+  }

   // getters are converted to (cached) computed properties public get double(): number {
     return this.value * 2